-Any student who believes he or she is being subjected to unlawful discrimination or unlawful harassment, including sexual harassment, should inform the Vice President of Student Development and Title IX Coordinator, the Director of Residential Life, the Academic Dean or the faculty advisor.
+Any student, who believes he or she is being subjected to unlawful discrimination or unlawful harassment, including sexual harassment, should inform the Vice President of Student Development and Title IX Coordinator, the Director of Residential Life, the Provost or the faculty advisor.
 Students are to refer to the student handbook for further information.
-The current Title IX Coordinator is Dr. Vern Wesley, Vice President for Student Development.